 CO1 State importance of irrigation, advantages, disadvantages in Indian context.
 CO2 Discuss methods of water application to crops and types of crops in Maharashtra and evaluate duty and delta relation for crops.
-CO3 CO4 State types of dams, spillway structures and their suitability conditions and identify different forces acting on gravity dam and conditions of stability of dam.
+CO3 Calculate the storage capacity of reservoirs.
+CO4 State types of dams, spillway structures and their suitability conditions and identify different forces acting on gravity dam and conditions of stability of dam.
 CO5 Describe types of canals, canals structures and cross drainage works and functions of regulating and cross drainage.
 CO6 Classify different irrigation systems.